 A further literary dimension is that the otherwise unhistorical custom of releasing a prisoner during a festival parallels another holiday custom that did actually exist.
 Leviticus 16 discusses the Jewish Yom Kippur sacrifice, where two identical goats were selected each year.
 One was released into the wild bearing the sins of Israel, and was eventually pushed off a cliff.
 The other was sacrificed in blood to atone for those sins.
 Hebrews 8-9 outside of the Gospels already attests to how the early Christians viewed Jesus as the ultimate Yom Kippur sacrifice where Jesus is the atonement for sins.
 Thus, in this allegory, Mark is telling his readers to reject the sins of violence and rebellion represented though Barabbas and instead to embrace Jesus’ ultimate atonement sacrifice.

 The historical implausibility of this episode and the clear allegorical symbolism makes it quite clear that it is a mythical element in the Gospels.
-Nevertheless, apologist William Craig, who is contractually obligated to have to defend ultra-conservative interpretations of the Bible, has attempted to defend the historicity of this episode through some very flimsy arguments.
-This article will refute one of Craig’s posts on his website about the Barabbas episode.
+Nevertheless, apologist William Craig (who is contractually obligated to have to defend conservative interpretations of the Bible) has attempted to defend the historicity of this episode.
+This article will rebut one of Craig’s posts on his website about the Barabbas episode.

 The author cites Josephus’ Antiquities (20.9.3), which discusses how the rebellious Sicarii would kidnap scribes and servants of the High Priest and then use them as hostages to ransom the release of their fellow captured Sicarii who were being held prisoner.
 The High Priest would often acquiesce in these occasional (not customary) incidents, and Josephus even notes how it caused a number of major problems where violent and dangerous criminals were being set free.
 This was a major problem for when the High Priest was being forced to release such prisoners, and the ruling forces in Judea would hardly make it customary to release such dangerous criminals voluntarily.